Precise Determination of the Long-Time Asymptotics of the Diffusion Spreadability of Two-Phase Media: Introduction

 Torquato developed the concept of the time-dependent \emph{diffusion spreadability} $\mathcal{S}(t)$ \cite{torquatoDiffusionSpreadabilityProbe2021}, making a direct link between the interphase diffusion problem and the microstructure of the system across length scales.
 Consider the time-dependent mass transfer of a solute in a two-phase medium where phases 1 and 2 occupy volume fractions $\phi_1$ and $\phi_2$, respectively, under a diffusion coefficient $D$ that is constant at any time $t$ in either phase, such that all of the solute is uniformly distributed in phase 2 at an initial time $t=0$.
 The mass fraction of the total solute that has diffused from phase 2 to phase 1 at time $t$ is defined as the \emph{diffusion spreadability} $\mathcal{S}(t)$.
-Generalizing from the 3D solution given by Prager \cite{pragerInterphaseTransferStationary1963}, Torquato gives the analytic solution of $\mathcal{S}(t)$ in any dimension $d$ in terms of the autocovariance function $\chi_{_V}(\mathbf{r})$ in direct space, or equivalently, the spectral density $\tilde{\chi}_{_V}(\mathbf{k})$ in Fourier space as follows
+Torquato provided the exact formula for $\mathcal{S}(t)$ in any dimension $d$ in terms of the autocovariance function $\chi_{_V}(\mathbf{r})$ in direct space (Generalizing Prager's 3D solution \cite{pragerInterphaseTransferStationary1963}), or equivalently, the spectral density $\tilde{\chi}_{_V}(\mathbf{k})$ in Fourier space, as follows:

-$\mathcal{S}(\infty)-\mathcal{S}(t)$ is called the \emph{excess spreadability}, i.e., the spreadability in excess of its infinite-time limit $\mathcal{S}(\infty)=\phi_1$, and $\mathscr{s}^{ex}(t)$ is the \emph{normalized excess spreadability}, which monotonically decreases from $1$ to $0$ as time $t$ goes from $0$ to $\infty$.
+where $\mathcal{S}(\infty)-\mathcal{S}(t)$ is called the \emph{excess spreadability}, i.e., the spreadability in excess of its infinite-time limit $\mathcal{S}(\infty)=\phi_1$, and $\mathscr{s}^{ex}(t)$ is the \emph{normalized excess spreadability}, which monotonically decreases from $1$ to $0$ as time $t$ goes from $0$ to $\infty$.
 This is one of the rare cases where the effective transport property is exactly determined by up to two-point correlations rather than the whole infinite set of correlation functions.
 Equation \eqref{eq:excess-spreadability} implies that small-, intermediate-, and long-time behaviors of $\mathcal{S}(t)$ are equivalent to small-, intermediate-, and large-scale features of the microstructure \cite{torquatoDiffusionSpreadabilityProbe2021,wangDynamicMeasureHyperuniformity2022}.

 Torquato \cite{torquatoDiffusionSpreadabilityProbe2021} showed that, assuming a power-law scaling of the spectral density $\tilde{\chi}_{_V}(\mathbf{k})\sim B|\mathbf{k}a|^\alpha$ at the infinite-wavelength limit $|\mathbf{k}|\to0$, the long-time excess spreadability scales as